-In 1845, Charlton conveyed the ranch to the Dudoit family (French consul to Hawaii).
+In 1831, Richard Charlton, British Consul to the Hawaiian Islands, leased lands between Hanalei and Kalihiwai from Governor Kaikioewa of Kaua’i to be used as a cattle ranch.
+Charlton brought in longhorn cattle from “Norte California” and by 1840 the herd numbered 100 head.
+In 1845, Charlton conveyed the ranch to the Dudoit family , French consul to Hawaii.
 By this time, the number of cattle increased to an impressive 1800 head.
 The Dudoits salted beef locally to sell to whalers as well as shipped cattle to Honolulu for beef.
-In 1855, Robert Crichton Wyllie bought the Rhodes Coffee Plantation, which included 1700 acres in Hanalei.
-He continued to acquire land and in 1862 purchased the remaining ranch lands as well as Mr. Titcomb’s Hanalei Sugar Plantation, which was then called Emmaville.
-Wyllie named his extensive holdings “Princeville Plantation” after the only son of Kamehameha IV and Queen Emma who visited Hanalei in 1860.
+In 1862, the ranch lands changed ownership again when Robert Crichton Wyllie bought the ranch to add to his already 1700 acres in Hanalei.
+At that time he also purchased Mr. Titcomb’s Hanalei sugar plantation, which was then called Emmaville.
+Wyllie then named his extensive holdings “Princeville Plantation” after the only son of Kamehameha IV and Queen Emma, who visited Hanalei in 1860.
 Great sadness overcame the royal parents and the whole nation when the little Prince died in 1862.

 Judge E.H.
 Allen purchased the Princeville lands from Wyllie’s estate in 1867.
-Several hardships fell on the new owners in 1890, including an outbreak of a bovine disease, which caused the owners to destroy the cattle.
-The Allens had formed the Hanalei Sugar Mill Company, but sugarcane proved unprofitable on the north shore due to root rot and a lack of consistent water for irrigating.
+Several hardships fell on the new owners in 1890 including an outbreak of a bovine disease which caused the owners to destroy the cattle.
+The Allen’s had formed the Hanalei Sugar Mill Company but sugarcane proved unprofitable on the north shore due to root rot and a lack of consistent water for irrigating.
 The last crop was harvested in Hanalei in 1893.

 A.S.
 Wilcox purchased Princeville Plantation in 1893.
 He was the son of missionaries Abner and Lucy Wilcox who traveled to Hawaii in the mid 1800’s to teach English and Christianity to the Hawaiian people.
 A.S.
 Wilcox was the great great uncle of the present day operators, the Carswell family.
 He rented out the lower lands of the ranch to Chinese rice planters and planted imported range grasses on the upper lands for intensive cattle ranching.